Butterfly raises $250 million for portable full-body ultrasound scanner

-In the decades following the deployment of the first clinical ultrasound machine in 1956, the high-frequency scanners have become a go-to tool in many clinicians’ diagnostic arsenals — at least in the developed world.
-Unfortunately, despite the proliferation of smaller, cheaper devices like GE’s Vscan, they remain prohibitively expensive.
-The going price for a single machine is between $9,000 and $20,000, with scans alone costing about $250.
+In the decades following the deployment of the first clinical ultrasound machine in 1956, high-frequency scanners have become a go-to tool in many clinicians’ diagnostic arsenals — at least in the developed world.
+Unfortunately, despite the proliferation of smaller, cheaper devices like GE’s Vscan, these scanners remain prohibitively expensive.
+The going price for a single machine is between $9,000 and $20,000, with individual scans costing about $250.

 That’s because traditional ultrasound machines rely on transducers containing quartz crystals and other specialized components to generate images.
-But Butterfly, a startup cofounded by 2015 National Medal of Technology and Innovation award recipient and Carnegie Melon graduate Jonathan Rothberg, claims to have pioneered a technologically superior alternative.
-Its eponymous $2,000 Butterfly iQ shrinks ultrasound tech down to a peripheral the size of an electric razor.
+But Butterfly, a startup cofounded by 2015 National Medal of Technology and Innovation award recipient and Carnegie Mellon graduate Jonathan Rothberg, claims to have pioneered a technologically superior alternative.
+The company‘s eponymous $2,000 Butterfly iQ shrinks ultrasound tech down to a peripheral the size of an electric razor.

-Butterfly today announced that it has raised $250 million a Series D funding round led by Fidelity, with participation from Fosun Pharma, the Bill & Melinda Gates Foundation, and Jamie Dinan, and other returning and existing investors.
+Butterfly today announced that it has raised $250 million in a Series D funding round led by Fidelity, with participation from Fosun Pharma, the Bill & Melinda Gates Foundation, and Jamie Dinan, along with other returning and existing investors.

 “This is an important step in fulfilling the promise of bringing ultrasound to the millions that do not have access to this essential medical technology,” Rothberg said earlier this year.
 “I set out to democratize ultrasound imaging as I did with DNA sequencing.
 Two-thirds of the world has no access to medical imaging, and even in the developed world, expense and lack of expertise limit its accessibility.”